 To complete the Government major requires a minimum of nine approved Government credits, of which at least eight must be upper-division (numbered 201 or higher).
 In other words, only one introductory course (GOVT151, 155, 157, or 159) may count toward the Government major.
 If there's a chance you might become a Government major, it might be wise, looking ahead a year or two toward your completion of the Government major, to take only one introductory Government course, and then explore other concentrations through upper-division courses numbered GOVT201 and higher, each of which may count toward the major.
 On the other hand, if you want to take two Government introductory courses out of interest and never mind the major requirements, feel free to do so.

-Courses that may not count toward the Government major include student forum courses, service as a teaching apprentice, and first-year initiative (FYI) courses, and first-year seminar (FYS) courses.
-FYI and FYS courses are usually numbered in the low 100s, e.g., GOVT110 and GOVT121), unless the first-year initiative course is a section of GOVT151, 155, 157, or 159, in which case it may count toward the major, as well as toward the concentration for which the particular course counts as an introductory course (e.g., an FYI version of GOVT 151 may count as the introductory course for the major as a whole, and also as the introductory course for the American concentration).
+Courses that may not count toward the Government major include student forum courses, service as a teaching apprentice, first-year initiative (FYI) courses, and first-year seminar (FYS) courses.
+FYI and FYS courses are usually numbered in the low 100s, e.g., GOVT108, GOVT110, GOVT120, GOVT121.
+Only when the FYI or FYS is a section of an introductory course (GOVT151, 155, 157, or 159) may such a course count toward the major, as well as toward the concentration for which the particular course counts as an introductory course (e.g., an FYI version of GOVT 151 may count as the introductory course for the major as a whole, and also as the introductory course for the American concentration).

 The Department does not grant Advanced Placement credit.

 The Department may authorize credit toward graduation for a political science-related internship undertaken for education-in-the-field credit, but it will not give major credit for such an internship.

 At least five of the eight upper-division credits required to complete the major must be taken in the Government Department at Wesleyan, in courses numbered from GOVT201 to GOVT399.
 Up to three of the eight upper-division credits required to complete the major may consist of a combination of: